olivertzeng/homework/cat/fiction/story.md

 ## Main Idea

-Wright and his friend Miller Johnny accidentally traveled to the time of late 15th century in Italy for three days, which happened to be the time of the Renaissance.
+Wright and his friend Miller Johnny accidentally traveled to the time of late 15th century in Italy for half of the day, which happened to be the time of the Renaissance.

 ## Main Story